ai-on-gke/website/site/content/docs/agentic/flowise/index.md

 ### Use the Agentflow

-The `Supervisor` node has to process the initial prompt and make a task for the `Senior Software Engineer` node.
+The `Supervisor` node has to process the initial prompt and make a task for the `Software Engineer` node.
 When the task is ready, the supervisor has to pass its result to the `Code Reviewer` node and repeat it until the code is approved.

 1. Open the chat window ...